AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ```

 ## Step 5: Modify App.axaml.cs
-We are using the ServiceManager class to retrieve the right viewModel.
+We are using the `ServiceManager` class to retrieve the right view model.
 ```csharp
 public partial class App : Application
 {